Online bag technical courses guide: from sketch to mock-up

 TRAINING COURSES

+As President of Confindustria Alto Milanese’s Youth Group, Silvia Paganini highlights: “We strongly believe in cooperation with schools.
+Young students are the actors of the future, new entrepreneurs and new collaborators.
+We are convinced that it is essential to invest in them to ensure continuity and solidity for the future of our companies and Made in Italy.
 Collaborating with ARSUTORIA school in numerous projects, for example, has allowed us to create awareness about the professionalism of the footwear sector and to support companies, by forming adequate technical profiles”.
 Also Assocalzaturifici expresses its satisfaction in the partnership with the Milanese institute: “The results achieved for the two IFTS projects ‘Product and process industrialisation technician for the footwear sector in Lombardy’ activated with ARSUTORIA school are definitely positive.
 Paths that led to well prepared and motivated students who, then, entered companies with mutual satisfaction.
+Unfortunately, the IFTS formula presents two problems: it is subject to a tender and funding by the Lombardy Region and does, therefore, not provide continuity to the programme.
+Second, funding times do not allow for an adequate promotion of the initiative with the risk of not receiving sufficient adherences”.

+It should be recalled that Arsutoria does not just train professional figures dedicated to production, but also those who work in the design or managerial field.
 It serves the sector thanks to training financed by interprofessional funds, and provides short workshops shaped on business needs: from sales to office staff, human resources and so on.
 Or with ad hoc courses for those who want to launch their own footwear brand: 4 days during which you will learn how to deal with the design of the first collections and how to collaborate with factories.
 Intended for those who want to create their own footwear brand, producing them in Italy or Europe, and who want to avoid main mistakes caused by the lack of experience, in order to start efficiently and be competitive.

 And since in recent years, sneakers have established themselves on the footwear market among the best reference products, capable of profoundly influencing the world of fashion and given that, today, there is no major brand that does not offer sneakers in its collections, ARSUTORIA school has decided to launch a brand new 4-week course to learn sneaker design, pattern making and prototyping.

 For those who want to train as an all-round professional figure, able to enter the footwear industry with preparation, ARSUTORIA school offers a one-year intensive programme.
 A very practical approach through which it is possible to learn every aspect of the shoe production: from design to the creation of models, passing through a wide range of technical constructions for both women and men, from casual to elegant styles.
 And to deepen the knowledge of the materials, understanding their purchase logic.
+The programme offers a double perspective on the footwear sector: innovation and tradition.
+Students learn the use of specific software for 2D and 3D modelling: they create a microfibre prototype designed with these tools and cut with cutting-edge machinery.
+Thus, they experience what it means to make a sample before starting the prototyping and production phase.
+Students also have the opportunity to explore their creativity through the development of a collection, designing and creating a merchandising plan, thus enriching the basic portfolio for their footwear brand.

 After acquiring technical skills, they closely work with Italian artisans, at the shoe workshop inside the school, creating their own pairs of shoes (from sneakers to pumps, from sandals to laced-up shoes).
+A significant part of the programme is also dedicated to tutoring brand startups: how to work with factories and how to approach the first collections.
+Organised visits to major companies in the sector, showrooms and specialised fairs complete the training, preparing students to embrace the footwear sector.

 We end with Siro Badon’s words: “The work of us shoe makers is beautiful: it combines manual skills and creativity as well as offering very concrete possibilities of being part of one of the most prestigious Made in Italy sectors”.